san99tiago/java-barista/projects/FirstSteps/README.md

 ## CLASSES

-In Java, we can have multiple types of classes, both "predefined" and "own". <br>
+In Java, we can have multiple types of classes, both "predefined" by libraries and our "own"classes. <br>
 Predefined classes are really useful for "main-stream" problems and solutions (like String, Math, Array, Thread, etc). <br>
-We can learn, search and look for classes in the Java-API.
+We can learn, search and look for classes in the Java-API.<br>
+Java is an Object-Oriented-Programming language, so working with classes is "mandatory".<br><br>

+It is important to follow conventions like:<br>
+--> Classes should always start with an upper-case letter.<br>
+--> The name of the Java file, should match the class name.<br><br>

+The OOP paradigm works with two important concepts:<br>
+--> Attributes: properties/fields/elements/variables that objects "have".<br>
+--> Methods: things that objects "do".<br>
+Both attributes and methods, are accessed by the (.) dot notation (after the class name).<br>

+### Constructor
+It's the special method that is used to initialize an object in OOP.<br>
+It is usually called at the moment of creating a class.<br>
+It is mandatory for it to have the same name as the class.<br>
+Constructors should not return anything! <br>

 ---